SAMMISolutions/SAMMISolutions.github.io/collections/_extensions/twitter.md

 setup: |

-    {% include alert.html text="Updating from a previous 1.X Twitter version?
+    <div class="alert alert-warning" role="alert">    {% include alert.html text="Updating from a previous 1.X Twitter version?
 Please completely uninstall the current Twitter extension by navigating to SAMMI Core-Bridge-Uninstall extension, and delete the premade Twitter deck before proceeding.
-The commands names have changed, none of your existing commands will work anymore." type="warning" %}
+The commands names have changed, none of your existing commands will work anymore." type="warning" %} </div>

     1. Install the extension.
 You can follow the [Extension Install Guide](https://sammi.solutions/extensions/install).
     2. Log into Twitter